Jdka1/Basketball-Shot-Predictor-Computer-Vision/README.md

 ## Machine Learning

-The previously tracked points for the ball are run through numpy's ```polyfit()``` function to return coefficients for a parabola that predicts the balls arc.
+The previously tracked points for the ball are run through numpy's ```polyfit()``` function to return coefficients for a parabola that predicts the ball's arc.
 If the arc goes through the rim **Make** is displayed on the screen, and if it doesn't **Miss** is displayed.

 <br>